-Autism Awareness and Acceptance Month offers an opportunity to recognize the diversity of experiences within the autistic community.
+Autism Acceptance Month offers an opportunity to recognize the diversity of experiences within the autistic community.
 To that end, ACL is sharing the perspective of Noor Pervez, a self-advocate who has channeled his own experiences into a career in advocacy for autistic people.
 Pervez currently serves as the Community Engagement Coordinator at the Autistic Self Advocacy Network.

 Noor Pervez considers himself to have been “very blessed” throughout his life.
 Although he has faced a number of challenges as a trans, Muslim, person of color who has multiple disabilities and who grew up in a family with low income, he benefited from programs that were available to him because he lived in an affluent area, had teachers who were invested in his success, and had people in the community who helped him at pivotal moments in his life.
 Together, those factors gave him the opportunity to pursue his goals.